 Probably due to spending a little too long sunbathing, our return paddle home was less than pleasant.
 Half way across the lake the wind picked up and we found ourselves paddling a metre and a half wave swell.
 Not the best end to a day on the water, but a good bit of exercise after all that fun in the sun.

 Rattlesnake Island is accessible via a short 3-4km paddle from Peachland on Okanagan Lake’s western edge.
-There are numerous places along the highway either side of Peachland to park a vehicle for the day plus a couple of marinas and parks in Peachland itself.
+There are numerous places along the highway either side of Peachland to park a vehicle for the day.
+Another option would be to park at one of the marinas or parks in Peachland itself.

-The paddle over to Rattlesnake took 40 minutes in calm conditions but was double this on the way back with substantial waves and wind for half of the journey.
+The paddle over to Rattlesnake took 40 minutes in calm conditions.
+The return trip was double this with substantial waves and wind for half of the journey.
 Don’t leave your return journey too late in the day to avoid adverse weather conditions.
 Be aware though, that Okanagan Lake is at risk for sudden and drastic weather and wave changes at any time due to its large size.
 Always wear PFDs and take safety gear!

 There is a beach on the southeastern edge of the island for kayaks and canoes to land on.
 It is well hidden behind a rocky outcrop.

 PIN or save the below image for future reference – just click the top left corner